endurantgames/cosmiclegends/src/classes/mage.md

 Your Mage Abilities are new ways of calling upon arcane power.
 Each ability can be chosen only once.

+### Magical Specialties

+Some Mage Abilities are identified as *Magical Specialties* and represent distinct schools of magic.
+You can only choose one such Ability.

 ### Volume 1 Abilities

 At the start of Volume 1, choose two abilities from this list.